 One cannot have a list of the best beaches in Martinique without Diamond Beach.
 This area is home to the famous Diamond Rock, this is a popular area for runners.

 The beach stretches for almost two and a half miles, with palm trees lining the coast although the turquoise waters can get rough at times.
 The beach is also referred to as Le Diamant, a postcard-pretty area that you simply cannot leave Martinique without visiting.

 A scenic beach with crystal clear waters, Anse Figuier is perfect for snorkelling.

-Beyond the rocks that border the cove and into the crystalline waters, you will find a colony of sea urchins and colourful tropical fishes.
+Beyond the rocks that border the cove, get into the crystalline waters and you will find a colony of sea urchins and colourful tropical fishes.
 Regulars at this beach recommend late afternoon hours for snorkelling, for better chances of seeing more underwater species.

 If you’d rather just enjoy the relaxing scenery, there are picnic sets scattered near the shore.

 From your table, you’ll see Morne Larcher and Diamond Rock.
 If you want to learn about the ancient Caribbean people, you might want to visit the nearby Ecomuseum.